evrowe/er4/README.md

 `localhost:4200`, and will automatically proxy API requests to the node server.

 To start up:
+* `npm run db:start` starts (and creates on first run) the postgres Docker container
+* `npm run db:create` creates the database in the postgres container
+* `npm run db:migrate` creates tables in the database
 * `npm run server:dev` starts the node server in development mode, using `nodemon` to auto restart when files change.
+Ignores changes to React files and build files.
 Very useful.
 * `npm run server:webpack` starts the webpack server.
 Modules will hot reload when they update.
 * Visit the app at [http://localhost:4200](http://localhost:4200).

 ### Environment Variables